ashleywntrbjss/to_do/part2_todo_app/readme.md

 ## Running

-Please use the main.go file in the `runall` dir to run all aspects of the application.
+Please use the main.go file in the `runall` dir to run all aspects of the application, although you will need to run it from the root `to_do` directory so the relative filepaths work

+Example

+Set Working directory: `~\go\src\bjss.com\ashley.winter\to_do`

+then

+Execute command: `go run part2_todo_app/runall/main.go`

 When running the application you will need to provide the `-r` parameter to select a repo type